RobSalazar/Project-4/README.md

 - - -

 ## Process and ETL
 After having researched asteroids for many many hours we were able to decide how we wanted to handle our data storage and retreival process.
-We didn't want our website to be weighed down by having to have csv files to train and test off of so we decided to make multiple api calls which would keep our physical local repositories light and without the need of a database we could use our physical machines for the 'heavy-lifting' machine learning algorithms.
+We didn't want our website to be weighed down by needing to have csv files to train and test off of so we decided to make multiple api calls which would keep our physical local repositories light and without the need of a database we could use our physical machines for the 'heavy-lifting' machine learning algorithms.
 We did end up creating a csv for our heroku deployment, but would have prefered to only utilize the GET and POST features of our flask app to temporarily hold our asteroid data before being loaded directly into our algorithm.
 Below is a flow chart of the process we used.

 <p align="center">
   <img src="images/flowchart.PNG" />